murd00ck/APTSimulatorExtended/README.md

 # APT Simulator Extended

-I forked the original project to add some test-sets for internal use for Axitea, a MSSP provider.
+I forked the original project to add some test-sets.

 ![immagine](https://user-images.githubusercontent.com/10051854/170266683-c7f28166-25e2-45b4-9cc5-9314872a95a7.png)